18-wheeler plunges into bayou along I-10 at Ascension-St. James line

 An 18-wheeler went off-road and became submerged in a bayou along I-10 near the Ascension-St. James Parish line early Tuesday afternoon.

+Watch: Dash cam captures moment when 18-wheeler went off road, into bayou

 The Ascension Parish Sheriff's Office said one lane was closed on the westbound side of the interstate around 1:30 p.m. while crews tried to recover the truck.

+Later on, traffic was closed down to one lane in each direction of the interstate.

 Workers were still pulling it out of the water as of around 4:15 p.m.

 The driver was taken to a hospital but is expected to survive.
 No other injuries were reported.